briansimiyuj/doctor-appointment-app/README.md

         e.
 Each card will be a clickable link to the doctor list page of that speciality.

+### Appointment Context

+Appointment context is a global state that will be used to store the appointment data for the patient.

+  1. Add dummy data for the appointments as an array of objects.
+  2. Create a state variable to store the appointments and initialize it with empty array.
+  3. Once the component mounts, map through the appointments data and find the appointed patients.
+Assign this to a variable.
+  4. Set the appointments state variable with appointed patients.
+  5. Wrap the relevant components and pages with the AppointmentContext.Provider (MyAppointmentsPage and DoctorsAppointments)

 #### Doctors Appointments

 Doctors appointments will be a list of some appointments for the doctor.